comp590-19s/comp590-19s.github.io/docs/guided-reading-questions.md

 The names `origin` and `upstream` are only conventions.
 Like variable names, you could remove them and add them back with completely different names.

-### Pulling Updates from `upstream`
+## Pulling Changes from `upstream`

-Before each lecture or after a set of GRQs is released, you will want to `pull` these changes from our official repo you've established as the `upstream` remote in the steps above.
-To do so, use the following command:
+Before each lecture or after a set of GRQs is released, you will want to `pull` these changes from our official repository you've established as the `upstream` remote in the steps above.
+To do so, first be sure you are in your folder with the `pwd`, print working directory, command.
+If your working directory is not: `/home/vagrant/590-materials-<you>`, then first navigate there:

+    cd ~/590-materials-<you>

+Then, use the following command:

     git pull upstream master

-This command pulls the `master` branch, which is where we will be making official commits, from the `upstream`, official repository into your local VM repository.
+This command pulls the `master` branch, which is where we will be making official commits, from the official `upstream` repository into your local VM repository.

-### Backing up Your Work

-After you've completed exercises in lecture or worked on GRQs, you should add the changes you made to a commit and push that commit to your private repository.
-The workflow will generally look like this:

-    git status

-This shows you all of the files that have changed since your last commit.
-Next you'll add the files you want to commit.

-    git add <file you want to commit>
-    git add <file you want to commit>
-    # ... add all the changed files you want
-    git status

-When the `git status` command completes you should see files ready to be committed.
-To make a commit, which is like a saved checkpoint of your project, run the `commit` command:

-    git commit -m "<some description of the work you just completed>"

-Finally, to push your work to your private GitHub fork:

-    git push origin master

-Notice here `origin` is the name of your personal, forked repository.

 ## Guided Reading Questions